 Skip to main content

-Creates a SQL scalar or tabular function that takes a set of arguments and returns a single value or a set of rows, respectively.
+Creates user-defined functions (UDFs) in the Arctic catalog.
+UDFs are SQL scalar or tabular functions that take a set of arguments and return a single value or a set of rows, respectively.

 Syntax